GiftedMamba/last-stand/.junie/guidelines.md

 - If you register in scopes services, which inherited from Monobehavior, use [SerializedFied] and register them in Container, not from hierarchy.
 - Enums should be numbered from 0, always use Unknown = 0 as a first value.
 - Do not use velocity of Rigidbody, it is obsolte.
 Use linearVlocity instead
+- If you need to control timescale, use dedicated service for it
+- Use Dotween for UI animations
+- Use IObjectResolver.Instantiate for creating new objects, not Instantiate to have all dependencies injected.

 ## 8. Layering & Ownership